Ernst Jäckh: Early life and education

 Jäckh was born in Urach, Germany.

 His secondary education was at the theological seminaries of Maulbronn and Blaubeuren and at technical school in Stuttgart.
-He then was a student at the University of Breslau, the University of Geneva, the University of Munich, and Heidelberg University.
+He then was a student at the University of Breslau, the University of Geneva, the Ludwig-Maximilians-Universität München, and Heidelberg University.
 He studied philosophy, politics, and history, focusing in particular on Turkey and the Middle East.

 Career in Germany

 Ernst Jäckh and the Turkish study commission in Heilbronn, on July 8, 1911.
 Jäckh stands in the middle in the background (behind him the lamp attached to the wall), with the hat taken off in his right hand.

 A journalist during his early years, Jäckh worked as an editor for the paper Neckar-Zeitung in Heilbronn.

 Under the overall guidance of pastor and politician Friedrich Naumann, Jäckh was a key organizer of the liberal movement in Germany during the early years of the twentieth century.

-Starting in 1908, Jäckh promoted the German-Turkish Alliance and he founded the German Turkish Association in 1912.
+Starting in 1908, Jäckh promoted the German-Turkish Alliance, and he founded the German Turkish Association in 1912.
 His book Der aufsteigende Halbmond, published in 1911, sought to explain contemporary Turkey to a German readership and further the prospects of alliance between the two countries.
-He became a professor of Turkish history at the University of Berlin starting in 1914.
+He became a professor of Turkish history at the Friedrich Wilhelm University of Berlin starting in 1914.

 Ernst Jäckh played an active role in German diplomatic efforts during the First World War, although was never officially part of the German Foreign Office.
 During the war, Jaeckh was engaged in putting out propaganda in favor of the German-Turkish alliance (and trying to instigate actions that would undercut the British in the Middle East), with historian Fritz Fischer characterizing him as "the most important propagandist of Germany's eastern policy."
 Historian Margaret Lavinia Anderson describes Jäckh as "a diminutive journalist with a supersized gift for self-promotion" who marketed the Ottoman Empire as "the land of tolerance" while Ottoman Armenians were being systematically murdered.